nicholasdille/container-slides/120_kubernetes/00_intro/why.md

 ### Container orchestrator

-Responsible for maintaining containers on multiple hosts
+Responsible for containers on multiple hosts

 ### Offering